Representation of Markov chains by random maps: existence and regularity conditions: Representation by measurable random maps

 \section{Representation by measurable random maps}

 From this section we begin to apply the techniques from optimal transport just presented.
 We shall start by tackling the problem of representing a Markov chain by measurable continuous maps.
 Our result implies Theorem 1.1 by Kifer~\cite[Ch.
 1]{Kif86}.
-We also treat the case of maps between different spaces.
-The main result of this section is

-\begin{maintheorem} Let $N$ be a manifold and consider a measurable family of probability measures $(\mu_{x})_{x\in M}$ with finite $p$-moments for $p \geq 1$, i.e. for some $y\in N$
+We also treat the case of maps between different spaces, as introduced in Section~\ref{sec.Markoc-ch}.
+The main result of this section is \begin{maintheorem} Let $M$ be a locally compact metric space and $N$ a locally compact Riemannian manifold.
+Consider a measurable family of probability measures $(\mu_{x})_{x\in M}$ in $\mathcal{P}(N)$ with finite $p$-moments for $p \geq 1$, i.e. for some $y\in N$